spring-attic/platform/README.md

 optimized for specific application types.
 Please see the [Spring IO Platform website] for more information.

+## End of Life

+The Platform will reach the end of its supported life on 9 April 2019.
+Maintenence releases of both the Brussels and Cairo lines will continue to be published up until that time.
+Users of the Platform are encourage to start using Spring Boot's dependency management directory, either by using `spring-boot-starter-parent` as their Maven project's parent, or by importing the `spring-boot-dependencies` bom.

 ## Using the Platform

 How you use the platform depends on whether you're using Maven or Gradle to build your application.